nucypher/nucypher/docs/source/support/troubleshooting.rst

 ValueError: {'code': -32000, 'message': 'no suitable peers available'}
 ----------------------------------------------------------------------

-This is a geth error and not related to ``nucypher``.
+This is a Geth error and not related to ``nucypher``.
 You are probably running a light node that needs full nodes willing to serve information to it, but no such nodes were found (a frequent problem on the Goerli Ethereum testnet).